JuliaDynamics/ComplexityMeasures.jl/docs/src/examples.md

 ## Discrete entropy: permutation entropy

-This example reproduces an example from Bandt and Pompe (2002), where the permutation entropy is compared with the largest Lyapunov exponents from time series of the chaotic logistic map.
-EntropyDefinition estimates using [`SymbolicWeightedPermutation`](@ref) and [`SymbolicAmplitudeAwarePermutation`](@ref) are added here for comparison.
+This example plots permutation entropy for time series of the chaotic logistic map.
+Entropy estimates using [`SymbolicWeightedPermutation`](@ref) and [`SymbolicAmplitudeAwarePermutation`](@ref) are added here for comparison.
+The entropy behaviour can be parallelized with the `ChaosTools.lyapunov` of the map.

 ```@example MAIN
 using DynamicalSystemsBase, CairoMakie
-using ChaosTools: lyapunov

 ds = Systems.logistic()
 rs = 3.4:0.001:4